dmazine/arch-linux-install/README.md

 # gdisk /dev/sda
 ```

-Type `o` to create a new empty GUID partition table (GPT)
+Type `o` to create a new empty GUID partition table (GPT).

-Type n to create the boot partition
+Type `n` to create the boot partition.
-Partition number: `1`
+Partition number: `1`.
-First sector: Leave this blank
+First sector: Leave this blank.
-Size in sectors: `+512M`
+Size in sectors: `+512M`.
-Hex code or GUID: `ef00`
+Hex code or GUID: `ef00`.

-Type `n` to create the LVM partition
+Type `n` to create the LVM partition.
-Partition number: `2`
+Partition number: `2`.
-First sector: Leave this blank
+First sector: Leave this blank.
-Size in sectors: Leave this blank
+Size in sectors: Leave this blank.
-Hex code or GUID: `8e00`
+Hex code or GUID: `8e00`.

-Type `p` to print the partition table and check if it is correct
+Type `p` to print the partition table and confirm that it was created correctly.

-Type `w` to write the partition table to disk and exit
+Type `w` to write the partition table to disk and exit.

 ### Create LVM physical volume
 ```
 # pvcreate /dev/sda2
 ```

-Check if the physical volume was created correctly
+Confirm that the physical volume was created correctly.
 ```
 # pvdisplay
 ```